A branching particle system as a model of semipushed fronts: Introduction

 \end{proposition}

-One could go on expliciting the positive eigenfunctions of the operator $T_\rho$ for all $\rho$.
-One would see that there exists for every $\rho\in \R$ and every $\lambda \ge \lambda_c(\rho)$ a unique (up to a multiplicative constant) positive eigenfunction of eigenvalue $\lambda$.
+The proof of this proposition can be found in Appendix \ref{proof:15}.
+One could go on calculating the positive eigenfunctions of the operator $T_\rho$ for all $\rho$.
+One would see that, for every $\rho\in \mathbb{R}$ and every $\lambda \ge \lambda_c(\rho)$, there exists a unique (up to a multiplicative constant) positive eigenfunction of eigenvalue $\lambda$.
 For $\lambda = \lambda_c(\rho)$, this function is affine on $[1,\infty)$ with positive slope for $\rho < \rho_c$, and exponentially decreasing, with exponent $-\sqrt{2\lambda_c(\rho)}$, on $[1,\infty)$, for $\rho > \rho_c$.
 In fact, in the latter case, an eigenfunction is This function will play a crucial role in the system.
-Indeed it corresponds to an harmonic function of the critical operator $T_\rho-\lambda_c(\rho)$.
+Indeed, it corresponds to a harmonic function of the critical operator $T_\rho-\lambda_c(\rho)$.
 According to Theorem 8.6 in \cite{Pinsky1995}, this function is the unique (up to positive multiples) \textit{invariant function} for the transition measure associated to $T_\rho-\lambda_c(\rho)$.
 Roughly speaking, this means that $u$ is a stable configuration in the particle system.
 On the other hand, for $\lambda > \lambda_c(\rho)$, the function grows exponentially on $[1,\infty)$ with exponent $\sqrt{2\lambda}$.